Divorce can be a complicated and challenging process in which

 maintain tax deferral.
 You should discuss this with your attorney

-or a financial advisor familiar with divorce proceedings as soon as
+or a financial professional familiar with divorce proceedings as

 Be sure to review your will or, if you don't have one, draw one